The 8 Best Hotels in Newport, Rhode Island

 The Chanler at Cliff Walk

 For a glimpse of Gilded Age life during the reign of the Vanderbilts, look no further than this historic grande dame.
 The 1873 mansion, which once belonged to the great granddaughter of John Jacob Astor, occupies a prominent perch on a scenic National Recreation Trail overlooking Easton Bay.
 Each of the hotel’s 20 rooms highlight a different style, from Greek Revival to Regency to Louis XVI, but all are decorated with opulent period antiques such as crystal chandeliers, stone fireplaces, and mahogany furnishings as well as heated floors in the baths.
-Downstairs, the Spiced Pear's six-course tasting menu inspired by New England flavors with a French twist is equally elegant.
+Downstairs, Cara’s multi-course tasting menus inspired by New England flavors with a French twist is equally elegant.

 Gurney’s Newport Resort & Marina